fJavierLasso/Lassavins/README.md

 - 👋 Hi, I’m @fJavierLasso
-- 👀 I'm a Higher Technician in Web Application Development, looking forward to become a Software Engineer!
+- 👀 I'm a Higher Technician in Web Application Development, but love building all kinds of software!
 - 👨🏻‍💻 Currently working as full-stack Web Developer at @Digital55.
 I'm an all-rounder, but I'll always smile slightly when I get front-end assignments.
 - 🌱 I spend my free time learning Unity, developing my own videogame and loving every second of it.
 - 📫 Want a custom-crafted mobile/web app with amazing design?
 Reach me: fjavierlasso@icloud.com